 Student associations in Reykjavík

-Facebook groups for Erasmus in Reykjavík
+Facebook groups for Erasmus students in Reykjavík

-Whatsapp groups for Erasmus in Reykjavík
+WhatsApp groups for Erasmus students in Reykjavík

 Tips for living in a shared apartment in Reykjavík